Bespoke Synth Reference

 interval: rate to send pulses

-offset: pulse time offset, in fractions of a measure
+offset: pulse time offset, in fractions of the interval

 random: tell pulsed modules to randomize their position